SovereignCloudStack/website/_i18n/en/_posts/blog/2024-09-18-demystifying-gaia-x-credentials.md

 3. The signed Gaia-X **Terms & Conditions** which the CSP pledges to adhere to.
 4. The **Service Offering** credential representing the CSP's digital service available for order.

+We will first create a Verifiable Presentation containing credentials no. 1 through 3 to represent a minimal set representing the CSP identity.
+Following this, we will add credential no. 4 to create another Verifiable Presentation that covers the service offerings as well.

 ## Required Identity Assets for Credential Creation